MagedSaeed/dont-search-again/databases.md

 - Remove user: `DROP USER username;`.
 - Create Database: `CREATE DATABASE {database_name};`.
 This command can be more sophisticated with all the columns and data required.
 However, if the purpose is only to create the database and populate it by a migration from a framework like Django, this command serves the need.
 - Drop Database: `DROP DATABASE [IF EXISTS] {database_name};`
+- Change database owner: 'ALTER DATABASE name OWNER TO new_owner;'

 ### resources:
 - https://www.youtube.com/watch?v=-LwI4HMR_Eg&t=382s&ab_channel=ProgrammingKnowledge